 - Constantly review your business models.
 As we move forward, some businesses will need to restructure to survive

 - Continually assessing the macro and micro impacts is critical – there is still a high level of uncertainty.
 This includes the global impact which has the ability to impact local businesses.

-As businesses begin to open up, there is optimism in the business environment.
-To ensure businesses put themselves in the best position beyond recovery, it’s important they plan beyond September.
+With the extension of relief measures, there is newfound hope in the business environment.
+To ensure businesses put themselves in the best position beyond recovery, it’s important they plan beyond the debt cliff, be it September 2020, December 2020 or March 2021, depending on eligibility.
 If you would need advice on your business, cash flow, solvency or business model, contact your local Partner today.

 Watch our webinar: Business Revival – How To Avoid Being A Zombie Business

 It’s a well-worn cliché to say that cashflow is the life blood of every small business, but in the post-COVID “new world” it’s a cliché that has never been more accurate.
 This webinar will assist you to implement PRACTICAL strategies to respond to the impact of COVID-19.